jvandenaardweg/homewizard-energy-api/README.md

 ### Data polling

-A simple polling interface for the P1 Meter (and all other devices) is exposed via `api.polling.getData` and `api.polling.getTelegram`.
+A simple polling interface for the P1 Meter (and all other devices) is exposed via `api.polling.getData`, `api.polling.getTelegram` and `api.polling.getParsedTelegram`.
 See the [examples](https://github.com/jvandenaardweg/homewizard-energy-api/tree/main/src/examples) for more information.

 ```typescript
 import { P1MeterApi } from 'homewizard-energy-api';